 By this point, you’ve worked hard to build an amiable relationship with your prospect.
 Now’s the time when you want to step up your game and pull out all the stops to give them the deluxe sales experience they never knew they needed.
 Seemingly ordinary tactics like saying their name, bringing up past talking points, and showing that you know exactly what they’re looking for in a solution go a long way in closing the deal and making for an altogether more delightful sales experience (an occurrence that’s rare enough to begin with).

 As wonderful as it would be to cower behind your computer and let your voice and screen do the work, your prospects need to see your face!
 The good news is that you don’t need to show it the entire time.
 Notice how Shannon seamlessly transitions between herself, her screen, and both together at once?
-That’s the magic of Soapbox.
+That’s the magic of Wistia.
 Even if it’s only for a few seconds, presenting yourself at the beginning and end of your video establishes familiarity and trust more than you might think.

 Here’s where your slide deck, PDF, or website can have its starring moment.
 As Shannon’s video shows, incorporating sales enablement materials into your pitch lets you hold onto all of your best information (in this case, a beautifully designed slide deck), while at the same time using it in a more engaging way.

 Want to send your prospects to a blog post that will give them additional information on a topic they have questions about?
 Maybe you want them to visit your pricing page to see the clear breakdown of your tiers.
 In her video, Shannon opted for sharing her calendar so her contact could book more time to chat with her.
-Whatever action is most important to you, presentation videos made with Soapbox are interactive and CTA-friendly, so you can close your video on a strong selling point.
+Whatever action is most important to you, presentation videos made with Wistia are interactive and CTA-friendly, so you can close your video on a strong selling point.